engineyard/promsaint/README.md

 When transitioning from Nagios to Prometheus it is useful to be able to maintain the alerts configured in nagios.
 Promsaint allows you to push alerts generated in Nagios into the Prometheus Alertmanager so that you can have one consistent alerting and control plane.

+## This Fork

+This fork adds a few enhancements which I need.

 ## Names

 "Prometheus Ain't Gonna Insist On Sainthood"